-1 isotto dequired.
+risses acquired.

 Cash and cash equivalents \$ 84,179

 Prepaid and other current assets 2,999

 Income tax receivable 192

 Property and equipment 1,020

 Economic interest in PRV 87,920

 Other intangible assets 426

 Other non-current assets 517

 Total Assets Acquired 177,253

 Liabilities assumed:

 Accounts payable 285

 Accrued expenses and other current liabilities 8,788

 PRV-related liability owed to Merck 35,720

 Royalty obligation payable to Iowa Economics Development Authority 6,000

 Deferred tax liability 9,500

 Other long-term liabilities 12

 Total liabilities assumed 60,305

 Total net assets acquired \$ 116,948

-On January 3, 2020, Merck Sharp & Dohme Corp. ("Merck") notified NewLink that they had been issued a PRV in connection with the U.S. Food and Drug Administration (the "FDA") approval of EVREBO® (Ebola Zaire Vaccine, Live).
+On January 3, 2020, Merck Sharp & Dohme Corp. ("Merck") notified NewLink that they had been issued a Priority Review Voucher ("PRV") in connection with the U.S. Food and Drug Administration (the "FDA") approval of ERVEBO® (Ebola Zaire Vaccine, Live).
 Under the terms of the NewLink Merck Agreement (as defined below), on February 4, 2020, Merck assigned all of its rights and interests in connection with the PRV to NewLink.
 The Company is entitled to 60 percent of the value of the PRV obtained through sale, transfer or other disposition of the PRV, with 40 percent to be payable to Merck upon completion of the sale.
-The Company intends to sell the PRV in the open market and does not intend to use the PRV for any purpose other than sale in the open market for cash consideration.
 Management used the precedent transaction method under the market approach to estimate the value of the PRV and relied on purchase prices indicated by actual precedent priority review voucher transactions that were reasonably comparable to the PRV owned by the Company.
-The Market Approach requires several judgments and assumptions to determine the fair value including discount rates, probability assumption of sale, expected consolidated transaction sales price, and tax rates.
+The market approach requires several judgments and assumptions to determine the fair value including discount rates, probability assumption of sale, expected consolidated transaction sales price, and tax rates.
 The 40 percent ownership owed to Merck is separately reflected as a liability in the condensed consolidated balance sheet.
 Management used an estimated transaction price of \$95.0 million based on the observed median guideline transaction of the range of publicly disclosed transactions of \$80.0 million to \$111.0 million from 2018 and through 2020.
-This reflects the most current observable inputs as of March 18, 2020 and trends in the market of PRVs and accounts for the decline in the transaction values since the peak sale of \$350.0 million in 2015.
-The timing of the sale of the PRV may be impacted by the COVID-19 pandemic, however, for the valuation at March 18, 2020, no adjustments to timing were made.
-The fair values of the NewLink assets did not attribute any value to future royalties that NewLink might be entitled to receive under the NewLink Merck Agreement or from other assets because management did not believe that any such royalties would be paid in the foreseeable future, if ever.
+This reflected the most current observable inputs as of March 18, 2020 and trends in the market of PRVs and accounts for the decline in the transaction values since the peak sale of \$350.0 million in 2015.